hellenike/textbook/docs/modules/module2/index.md

 ### Ancient Greek in action: overview

 Why do we use gender categories (masculine, feminine, neuter) to analyze grammatical forms?
-Our practice derives directly from ancient Greek grammarians, but they did not always use three categories.
+Our practice derives directly from ancient Greek grammarians, but they did not always agree on which genders or how many genders to apply to grammatical forms.
 Module 2 introduces us to some of the ways ancient Greeks thought about language and gender.

 ### Practice, Reading, and Composition